Reconnecting habitats,

 Disconnected Waters

-1,500 km of potential salmon habitat impacted by 156 flood control structures
+1700 km of salmon habitat is blocked by at least 186 pieces of flood control infrastructure

 This interactive atlas identifies flood obstructions including details on structures present, fish presence and habitat quality.
 It is a living atlas and is being updated as we complete field work.